STORIES · 14.06.22

-For their summer collection Bamford have collaborated with Injiri, a clothing and homeware label, to create two unique pieces crafted using a mixture of traditional Indian handweaving, embroidery and block printing.
+Preserving heritage crafts is incredibly important to me, so it is wonderful to be launching another Bamford summer collaboration with Injiri this week.
+The Jaipur-based clothing and homeware label supports artisans all over India by helping to craft unique garments that have been crafted using a mixture of traditional Indian hand-weaving, embroidery and block printing.
 The pieces celebrate the skill in the work of the hand and remind us of the need to protect these valuable skills and traditions.

 What draws you to Indian textiles?